AB 2743 and California’s Peer-to-Peer Car Sharing

 “Yes,” Pacheco agreed, “we have our challenges.”

-If insurance costs and liability standards continue to escalate unchecked, California risks losing not just specific companies, but entire emerging industries — and the jobs and revenue that come with them.
+If insurance costs and liability standards escalate unchecked, California risks losing not just individual companies, but entire emerging industries — along with the jobs, tax revenue, and mobility options they support.

 “This is about keeping our economy competitive,” Pacheco said.
 “If we want innovation to stay here, we have to make it possible to do business here.”

-As of the conversation, AB 2743 had already cleared the Assembly and was moving through the California Senate, where it had passed multiple committees with bipartisan support.
-The next step: a vote on the Senate floor before heading to Governor Gavin Newsom’s desk.
+By the time of the interview, AB 2743 had already cleared the Assembly and passed multiple committees in the California Senate with bipartisan support.
+The next steps are a Senate floor vote and, if successful, delivery to Governor Gavin Newsom.

-Susman asked the question many Californians wonder when they hear that phrase — “sitting on the governor’s desk.”
+Susman asked a question many Californians have when they hear that a bill is “sitting on the governor’s desk.”

 “You hear that all the time,” he said.
 “It’s sitting on the governor’s desk waiting for his signature, as if he’s pacing the room doing nothing else but looking at a stack of bills.
 How long can it actually sit there?”